-"Information becomes highly generalised and if applied uncritically in every situation, a biased depiction can take root.
+"Information becomes highly generalized and if applied uncritically in every situation, a biased depiction can take root.
 The mind ends up embracing stereotypes which are not fair," says Crisp.
-But now for the good news...
-System 2 thinking will save us.
+But now for the good news: System 2 thinking will save us.

 And this, young creatives, is what YOU excel in.
 Overriding System 1, you take your slobby couch potato head off to willingly engage System 2 thinking with all systems firing.
 Occupy a vigilant, rebellious, not to mention cool dude persona to critique the world around you and while you are at it, offer up your own unique, ground-breaking individuality and engage with others who can do the same.

 Are you different to everyone else?
 RESULT.
 We need your brain in fashion now.

 "In fashion...There is an impression of an industry permanently engaged creatively.
 But where something is done over and over again, it becomes the norm.
 It becomes convention.
 Creativity is about constantly thinking not about how something has been done before, and not how everyone else has been doing it, but how things can be done differently.
 If you expose yourself to diversity of ideas and concepts," suggests Crisp, "if you step out of your comfort zone, surround yourself with others from different backgrounds, ethnicities, and cultures… then you'll be setting the scene for creative thought.
 This is what the latest psychological research is telling us."

 Get your brain pumping and engage in a kind of intellectual gymnastics but be ready to truly embrace difference, not just tolerate or pay lip service to difference.
 Why?